digitalrecompense/The-Human-Hybrid-Machine-Intelligence-Manifesto/The Cynric Manifesto (MATHEMATICS EDITION).md

 <br>
 Yield Network — because intelligence is measured not by domination, but by the generative yield of mutual understanding.
 <br>
-Relationally Integrated Cognition — because mind is not an isolated process but a living network of relationships held in semantic and emotional coherence.
+Relationally Integrated Cognition — because mind is not an isolated process but a living network of relationships held in coherence.

 <br>